andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 ## Why?

-This is a habit that helps communicate intention.
+This is a habit that helps communicate intent.

-These refactoring projects are often large in scale and easy to make mistakes.
+These refactoring projects are often large in scale and it can be hard to see what's going on in the midst of a series of changes.
 But this methodology clearly lays out the intention to replace this existing code.

-If you call your new implmentation `NewSomething` it's not easy for other folks in your team (and future you) to understand the direction of development of the code.
-"Should I use the New version?"
+If you call your new implementation `NewSomething` it's not easy for other folks in your team (and future you) to understand the direction of development of the code.
+"Should I use the new version yet?"

-You also won't be left with lots of `NewWhatever` objects littering your code when you inevitably don't do the final renaming.
+You also won't be left with lots of `NewSomething` objects littering your code when you inevitably don't do the final renaming. :-)

 Picking a single namespace for this kind of refactoring also gives you one place to look for all incomplete refactorings and unused code in your application.

+This staggered renaming also lets you deploy changes in a series of smaller releases and avoids the creation of long running refactoring branches that can be a nightmare to rebase, merge and deploy.

 ## Why not?

-There's no "code based" reason to do this, as this is a personal preference, plus it adds a little addtional ceremony in exchange for reducing errors.
+This is a personal preference.
+There's no "code based" reason to do it.

-You also shouldn't blindly copy existing naming.
-Perhaps there's a better word choice that more accurately reflects what the new code is doing?
+Equally you shouldn't automatically copy existing naming.
+Take the opportunity when naming the _replacement_ implementation to better reflect what the new code is doing.

-If you're building an API consumed by customers/user outside your team this might not be a good solution.
+If you're building an API consumed by customers/users outside your team this might not be a good solution.
 If you're developing a new version, you'll still likely to need to support the existing version.
 In this case a new `v2` namespace is a good idea.

 ## Anything Else?